gr2m/initials/README.md

 Initials.
 Because JD is shorter than John Doe
 =============================================

-> a JavaScript function to get initials from names
+> a JavaScript library to extract initials from and add initials to a names

 Installation
 ------------